SiaFoundation/siad/modules/host/README.md

 again.
 The host can configure the amount of money it is willing to risk due to this asynchronous persist model through the `maxephemeralaccountrisk` setting.

-If an ephemeral account has been inactive for a period of 7 days, the host will prune it from the accounts list.
+Ephemeral accounts that have been inactive for a long period of time will be pruned from the account list.
 This will effectively expire the account, along with all the money that was associated to it.
+The host can configure this period through the ephemeralaccountexpiry setting.
+The default is set to a period of 7 days.

 ### AccountsPersister Subsystem